Editing

 "Quarters of the news editor", one of a group of four photos in the 1900 brochure Seattle and the Orient, which was collectively captioned "The Seattle Daily Times—Editorial Department".

-Editing is the process of selecting and preparing written, visual, audible, or cinematic material used by a person or an entity to convey a message or information.
-The editing process can involve correction, condensation, organization, and many other modifications performed with an intention of producing a correct, consistent, accurate and complete piece of work.
+Editing is the process of preparing written, visual, audible, or cinematic material with the intention of producing a correct, consistent, accurate and complete final product.
+Modifications can include correcting, condensing, or re-organizing the original material.

+Editing process

 The editing process often begins with the author's idea for the work itself, continuing as a collaboration between the author and the editor as the work is created.
 Editing can involve creative skills, human relations and a precise set of methods.
 Practicing editing can be a way to reduce language error in future literature works.

+Editing is a dynamic process.
+An editor must have the knowledge to identify and to correct errors in a piece of work to refine and deliver its message.
+However, there are times when correcting an error may change the original message of the work.
+In such cases, editors must also know when to ignore certain errors and to identify the next best possible course of action, which may involve undoing past corrections.
+Effective editing comes from not only making corrections, but making corrections that still convey the original message of the work.

 Editors work on producing an issue of Bild, West Berlin, 1977.
 Previous front pages are affixed to the wall behind them.